jntm7/Yumikord/README.md

 - `hello`
 - `how are you`
-- `help` - to prompt the bot to list all its capable commands
+- `help` - to prompt the bot to list all its available commands

 ### 🔨 Tools

 - `calculate`:
     - supported operations: